projectcalico/calico/master/getting-started/kubernetes/installation/app-layer-policy.md

 #### Update Istio sidecar injector

 The sidecar injector automatically modifies pods as they are created to work with Istio.
-This step modifies the injector configuration to add Dikastes (a Calico component), as sidecar containers.
+This step modifies the injector configuration to add Dikastes (a {{site.prodname}} component), as sidecar containers.

 1. Follow the [Automatic sidecar injection instructions](https://archive.istio.io/v1.3/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection) to install the sidecar injector and enable it in your chosen namespace(s).
 1. Patch the istio-sidecar-injector `ConfigMap` to enable injection of Dikastes alongside Envoy.